 Weed removal and restoration to open up view shafts

-Provide recreational opportunities such as fishing and bird watching
+Provide new spaces for recreation such as fishing and bird watching